Black hole perturbations in modified gravity: Introduction

 Perturbations of nonrotating black holes in Horndeski theories were also studied in \cite{Tattersall:2017erk}, but in the restrictive case of a constant background scalar field, which excludes the stealth and non-stealth black holes with a non trivial scalar field profile.
 In this simple case, axial modes satisfy exactly the same equations as in GR, while the equations of motion for the polar perturbations can be rewritten in a matricial Schr\"odinger-like system.
 The latter belongs to the family of generalised second-order Schr\"odinger-like matricial systems considered in \cite{McManus:2019ulj} to parametrise small deviations from GR and compute the perturbations of quasi-normal frequencies with respect to their GR values.

-By contrast, in the present work, we consider black holes where such a generalised Schr\"odinger-like system is not available for polar modes, at least to the best of our knowledge.
-This is why we resort to the new approach that we have presented in a companion paper, to be referred to as Paper I. This method analyses directly the first-order differential system in its original form and extracts the asymptotic behaviour of the perturbations.
-This enables us to identify the asymptotic behaviour of the physical modes and, in particular, to compute numerically the quasi-normal modes, which are defined by their asymptotic boundary conditions.
+In the present work, instead of using a second-order system, which in general is more complex that the ansatz considered in \cite{McManus:2019ulj} and requires a convoluted calculation (as illustrated in \cite{Takahashi:2021bml} for stealth black holes), we resort here to the new approach that we have presented in a companion paper \cite{Langlois:2021xzq}, to be referred to as Paper I. This method analyses directly the first-order differential system in its original form and extracts the asymptotic behaviour of the perturbations.
+This enables us to identify the asymptotic behaviour of the physical modes and, in particular, to estimate numerically the quasi-normal modes, which are defined by their asymptotic boundary conditions.
 In this way, we are able to get new insights concerning the perturbations of stealth black holes and to explore for the first time the perturbations of a non-stealth solution introduced in \cite{Babichev:2017guv}.

 The structure of the paper is the following.
 In the next section, we present the quadratic DHOST theories and the black hole solutions considered in the rest of the paper.
 In section \ref{section_axial_standard}, following the standard method, we write a general Schr\"odinger-like equation for axial perturbations, which is then applied to our specific cases of interest.
 In section \ref{section_axial_new}, we revisit the axial perturbations with our novel approach, obtaining the asymptotic behaviours of the modes and computing numerically the QNMs for the non-stealth solution.
 We then turn, in section \ref{section_polar_new}, to the case of polar modes, for which the standard method is not available.
 We conclude in section \ref{section_conclusion}.
 Several appendices have also been added to provide more details on a few technical points.